Funds: Advice from a lawyer

 Closed-end real estate funds

 In most cases, this involves the financing of a single property.
-As soon as the capital required for the project is fully paid in, the fund is closed to other investors.
+As soon as the capital required for the project has been paid in full, the fund is closed to other investors.
 From this point on, deposits and withdrawals are only possible under certain conditions.

 Open-ended real estate funds (OIF)

-In most cases, an open-ended real estate fund consists mainly of real estate holdings.
-The open-ended real estate fund is legally identifiable special assets.
-Investments can be made at any time and paid-in capital can be withdrawn without further ado.
+An open-ended real estate fund usually consists primarily of real estate holdings.
+The open-ended real estate fund is a legally identifiable special fund.
+Investments can be made at any time and paid-in capital can be withdrawn at any time.

 For this reason, these funds have a large number of shareholders and many real estate properties.
 Mutual funds are designed for private investors.
 Special real estate funds, on the other hand, are designed for institutional investors.